helium/HIP/0019-third-party-manufacturers.md

 Applicants wishing to manufacture Light Hotspots with packet forwarding capability-only (often called Data-Only Hotspots) will not need to fulfill the secured chip requirement.
-Light Hotspots participating in PoC, Witnessing, and Challenging will be subject to the ECC chip requirement.
+Light Hotspots participating in PoC, Witnessing, and Challenging will be subject to the ECC608 chip or other security implementation requirement.

 Lastly, manufacturers are expected to provide:

 - Proof of identity for individuals owning 25% or more of the manufacturer, per typical KYC/AML procedure.
-This could be provided privately to trusted parties like the Helium Foundation employees or DeWi board members and publicly confirmed.
+This could be provided privately to trusted parties like the Helium Foundation employees or Helium Foundation board members and publicly confirmed.
 - A production budget, to further demonstrate progress and expertise with manufacturing.
 - Proof of the capital necessary to fund that budget.
 Ideally we would not be approving vendors who are solely reliant on presales or crowdfunding, to help account for delays, production issues,